Past and Present (paintings): Past and Present, No. 3

 The third painting is also a night scene.
 The details of the cloud and moon show it is the same evening as depicted in the second painting.
 The fallen wife is resting in the detritus-strewn shadows beneath the Adelphi Arches, by the River Thames.
 She clutches a bundle of rags from which protrude the emaciated legs of an infant, perhaps the fruit of her affair, either asleep or dead.
 Posters on the wall advertise two contemporary plays, Victims by Tom Taylor and The Cure for Love by Tom Parry, both tales of unhappy marriages, and also "Pleasure excursions to Paris", perhaps a reference to the novel by Balzac in the first picture.
 She looks up from her place in the gutter to the moon and stars above.

-A similarly watery destination for fallen women was depicted in Rossetti's Found, GF Watts's Found Drowned and Abraham Solomon's Drowned!
+A similarly watery destination for fallen women was depicted in Rossetti's Found (begun 1854), GF Watts's Found Drowned (c.
+1850) and Abraham Solomon's Drowned!
 Drowned!, all inspired by Thomas Hood's 1844 poem, "The Bridge of Sighs".